XargsUK/aws-codecommit-clone-url-modifier/README.md

 Before submitting a pull request, please ensure that your code has been linted with [JavaScript Standard Style](https://standardjs.com/).
 You can use the command `npx standard`.
 This will check your code for any potential errors or style violations.
 Pull requests are automatically linted once opened.

 If you have any questions or run into any issues while contributing, please feel free to [create an issue](https://github.com/XargsUK/aws-codecommit-clone-url-modifier/issues/new).
+Thanks!